lsst-tstn/tstn-020/index.rst

 Selecting a non-default CSC configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Selecting non-default configurations via control packages is also possible.
 A dictionary is used to send the appropriate configuration labels for each component that needs a non-default configuration.
+This example assumes the component of interest is already in the ``STANDBY`` state.

 .. code-block:: python